danielglazer/Vizualization-SteamDataset/README.md

 ## License

-This project is private and so does the licence.
+This project is private and so does not have a licence.

 ## Acknowledgments